oliviaseow/oliviaseow.github.io/_posts/2019-11-11-IDEO-colab-makeathon.md

 REAL TALK is a friendly tool for employees to surface ethical concerns and to vote on important issues.

-We wanted to created a user-friendly web interface that synchronized with an interactive panel that employees could engage with in waiting areas (e.g. at elevators).
+We wanted to create a user-friendly web interface that synchronized with an interactive panel that employees could engage with in waiting areas (e.g. at elevators).
 Input on this interface can be voted on by others, who can also share stories or comments.
 To create a safe space, we developed a system which allows for anonymity, but does not allow an employee to create more than one account should they abuse the system.

 On a regular basis, issues voiced on the system flow into a hackathon, where employees can ideate on possible solutions, and management can actively participate in bringing these concepts to fruition.